programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 We can see that Stanza classified the final sentence as French, deviating from the other models.

-For multilingual sentences, classifying both languages within the same sentence is not a simple problem to solve, and requires more granular analysis than a sentence-by-sentence approach.
-One method to detect all of the languages contained in a single sentence, for example, would be to tokenize the sentence into its component words and then try to detect the language of each word--which will have questionable accuracy, given that we are only looking at one word at a time.
-Once the languages of each word are detected, we can group consecutive words of the same language within the string into new strings consisting only of one language.
-For our particular case study here, a workaround would be to detect non-Roman script and split the string into its component languages that way.
+Classifying multiple languages within the same sentence is not a simple problem to solve, and requires more granular analysis than a sentence-by-sentence approach.
+One method would be to tokenize the sentence into its component words, then try to detect the language of each word.
+Once we've detected the language of each individual word, we can group consecutive words of the same language into new strings, each consisting only of one language.
+For our particular case study here, we might try to split the string into its component languages by detecting and separating all non-Roman script into its own string.
 Below is an implementation of this method.

-First, we tokenize the sentence into its component words using the wordpunct_tokenize module.
-Like earlier in the lesson, when we tokenized our text in sentences, performing our tokenization first allows us to perform our additional operations later on.
+First, we tokenize the sentence into its component words, using the `wordpunct_tokenize` module.
+As earlier in the lesson, when we tokenized our text into sentences, performing our tokenization first allows us to perform additional operations later on.

 ```python
 from nltk.tokenize import wordpunct_tokenize
 tokenized_sent = wordpunct_tokenize(multi_sent)
 ```

-Next, we check if each word contains Cyrillic characters, and split the string into two strings of Cyrillic and non-Cyrillic script.
+Next, we check whether each word contains [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script) characters, and split the string into two strings: Cyrillic and non-Cyrillic script.
 For simplicity's sake, we'll omit any punctuation in this example.
-We use a regular expression (a sequence of characters that specifies a match pattern in text) to detect Cyrillic characters; for more information on regular expressions, [this Programming Historian lesson](https://programminghistorian.org/en/lessons/understanding-regular-expressions) is a great resource.
+We use a regular expression (a sequence of characters that specifies a match pattern in text) to detect Cyrillic characters.
+(For more information on regular expressions, [this _Programming Historian_ lesson](https://programminghistorian.org/en/lessons/understanding-regular-expressions) is a great resource.)

 ```python
 # importing the regex package so we can use a regular expression